Ausiarm/T3A1/README.md

 ## Question 11
-Explain how objects can be manipulated in JavaScript, using examples from the JavaScript programming language

-*Demonstrates an extensive ability to manipulate objects*

 For this question, rather than leaning on a resource from someone else's guide, I will use my groups' work from the Hackathon held from September 20-21.
-It may not be the highest level of technical efficiency but it does represent my genuine understanding of object manipulatuon in JavaScript, which I feel is more appropriate for this answer.
+It may not be the highest level of technical efficiency but it does represent my genuine understanding of object manipulation in JavaScript, which I feel is more appropriate for this answer.

 * Code Examples:
     ```javascript